Connection matrices in combinatorial topological dynamics: Dynamics of combinatorial multivector fields

 \subsection{Combinatorial multivector fields}

-The concept of a combinatorial multivector field was proposed in \cite[Definition 5.10]{Mr2017} as a dynamically oriented extension of the notion of combinatorial vector field which has been introduced by Forman~\cite{Fo98a,Fo98b}.
-The definition of combinatorial multivector field we consider here is based on \cite{LKMW2020} restricted to the special setting of Lefschetz complexes.
-Let $X$ be a Lefschetz complex.
-By a {\em combinatorial multivector} in $X$ we mean a non-empty subset of $X$ which is locally closed with respect to the Lefschetz topology.
-A {\em combinatorial multivector field} is a partition $\cV$ of $X$ into combinatorial multivectors.
+The concept of a combinatorial multivector field was proposed in~\cite[Definition 5.10]{Mr2017} as a dynamically oriented extension of the notion of combinatorial vector field in the sense of Forman~\cite{Fo98b,Fo98a}.
+The definition of combinatorial multivector field considered here is based on~\cite{LKMW2020}, yet restricted to the special setting of Lefschetz complexes.
+Thus, let~$X$ be an arbitrary Lefschetz complex.
+By a {\em combinatorial multivector} in~$X$ we mean any non-empty subset of~$X$ which is locally closed with respect to the Lefschetz topology.
+Then a {\em combinatorial multivector field} is a partition~$\cV$ of~$X$ into combinatorial multivectors.
 Since in this paper we do not use any other concepts of vector fields, in the sequel we simplify the terminology by dropping the adjective combinatorial in combinatorial multivector and combinatorial multivector field.

-We say that a multivector $V$ is {\em critical}, if the relative Lefschetz homology~$H(\cl V,\mouth V)$ is non-zero.
-A multivector $V$ which is not critical is called {\em regular}.
-For each $x\in X$ we denote by $\vclass{x}$ the unique multivector in~$\cV$ which contains~$x$.
-If the multivector field $\cV$ is clear from context, we abbreviate the notation by writing $[x]:=\vclass{x}$.
-We say that $x\in X$ is {\em critical} (respectively {\em regular}) with respect to the multivector field~$\cV$, if the multivector $\vclass{x}$ is critical (respectively regular).
+We say that a multivector~$V$ is {\em critical}, if the relative Lefschetz homology~$H(\cl V,\mouth V)$ is non-zero.
+A multivector~$V$ which is not critical is called {\em regular}.
+For each $x\in X$ we denote by~$\vclass{x}$ the unique multivector in~$\cV$ which contains~$x$.
+If the multivector field~$\cV$ is clear from context, we abbreviate the notation by writing $[x]:=\vclass{x}$.
+We say that $x\in X$ is {\em critical} (respectively {\em regular}) with respect to the multivector field~$\cV$, if the multivector~$\vclass{x}$ is critical (respectively regular).
 We say that a subset $A\subset X$ is $\cV$-{\em compatible} if for each $x\in X$ either $\vclass{x}\cap A=\emptyset$ or $\vclass{x}\subset A$.

-We associate with every multivector field a multivalued map $\Pi_\cV: X\mto X$ given by
+We associate with every multivector field a multivalued map $\Pi_\cV: X\mto X$ given by the definition

-The multivalued map $\Pi_\cV$ may be interpreted as a digraph with vertices in $X$ and an arrow from $x\in X$ to $y\in X$ if $y\in\Pi_\cV(x)$.
+The multivalued map~$\Pi_\cV$ may be interpreted as a digraph with vertices in~$X$ and an arrow from $x\in X$ to $y\in X$ if $y\in\Pi_\cV(x)$.
 Clearly, every multivector $V\in\cV$ forms a clique in this digraph.
 By collapsing all vertices in a multivector to a point we obtain an induced digraph with vertices in $\cV$ and an arrow from $V\in\cV$ to $W\in\cW$ if there exist an $x\in V$ and a $y\in W$ such that $y\in\Pi_\cV(x)$.
 We refer to this digraph as the $\cV$-digraph.